 In a church, like in other organizations, the vCIO advises leadership on the “big picture” for technology and helps plan for future needs.
 A properly qualified vCIO has a deep understanding of the church’s ministry objectives and makes recommendations to ensure that the technical support, infrastructure, software, policies, and standards are appropriate for the work of the church.
 There is also a stewardship focus – the vCIO oversees and recommends yearly budgets and purchasing requests while preparing long term budget projections to help finance committees prepare for expenditures and reduce surprises.

 At Enable, we have been delivering this vCIO role for to churches for eighteen years through the work of a group that we call strategy consultants.
 Each client has a dedicated strategy consultant who works with them to ensure the technical policies and standards line up with the unique expression of the client’s mission and vision.
-During quarterly business review meetings, the strategy consultant reviews the current technology roadmap, listens to understand current and upcoming needs for the client’s ministry, and adjusts the roadmap as needed to address those needs.
+During quarterly partnership review meetings, the strategy consultant reviews the current technology roadmap, listens to understand current and upcoming needs for the client’s ministry, and adjusts the roadmap as needed to address those needs.
 The strategy consultant works with the rest of the team at Enable, including the primary engineer, service desk staff, and senior engineering team to implement the roadmap and keep our client’s technology standards in alignment with their mission and vision.

 A Roadmap in the Midst of Change